 - Aching or burning pain in the elbow that gets worse when lifting or gripping

+Finding tennis elbow relief has much to do with what treatment option you choose to go with.
 There are many different treatment options that have worked well for those who have developed tennis elbow.
-These options include physical therapy, wearing an elbow brace, rest, acupuncture, steroid injections, NSAID medications, or adopting more anti-inflammatory foods into your diet.
+These options include physical therapy, wearing an elbow brace, rest, acupuncture, steroid injections, NSAID medications, or adopting more anti-inflammatory foods into your diet for tennis elbow relief.

 There is a wide variety of essential oils for tennis elbow that have been shown to have positive effects.
 This is a completely natural form of treatment that is simple, yet powerful.